 Her work has appeared in The Sunday Statesman,(Kolkata, Delhi),The India Perspective (Published by the Ministry of External Affairs), The Contemporary Vibes (Literary journal published from Chandigarh), The Indian Literature (published by Sahitya Akademi, New Delhi), Asia Magazine(Seoul), Namaskar (in-flight magazine of Air India), Jet Wings (In-flight magazine of Jet Airways) and in many more journals and magazines.

-When she is not writing, she is busy tending her flower garden and growing her organic fruits and vegetables .
+When she is not reading or writing, she is busy tending her flower garden and growing her organic fruits and vegetables .
 She lives in her home overlooking the great Luit River with her husband Satya, a Management Consultant.
 They have two children Gautam, a data scientist and Aishwarya, an advocate.

 Meeting Nilakshi Borgohain